dkovacs24/ReviOS_faq/docs/related.md

 > MD5 checksum: `5be1e62cdddcd1b425ba27a8e4891e78`

-!!! warning "Revision Tool on older versions of ReviOS"
+!!! warning "Revision Tool on older builds of ReviOS"
     This Revision Tool is from `22.09`.
 Some of the functions of this version of Revision Tool might not work on every build of ReviOS.

     Not exhaustive list of functions that will not work:

-    - Windows Defenter before `11 21.12` and `10 22.01`
+    - Windows Defender before `11 21.12` and `10 22.01`
     - Superfetch before `22.05`
     - Full Screen Optimizations before `10 22.06` and `11 22.07`